mvanwinkleias/repo_layout_demo1/README.md

 and put it in my private git space.
 If I want to share it with a teammate, and they clone the repo into their source directory, it's more obvious what that repo does and it manages expectations.

+There is typically less formality and accountability with personal repos.

+#### "Important" Stuff

 You will want to have a space for "production" repos.